merlej

 I am currently working on completing my book on - Anglo Burmese Culture: Letters from my mother

-Current Research - Refugees in Kurdistan and their trauma as well as Canadian refugees and immigrants originated from the Middle East including Iraq.
+Research project with colleagues - Refugees in Kurdistan and their trauma as well as Canadian refugees and immigrants originated from the Middle East including Iraq.
 This research is within a team of scholars in Canada and in the Middle East.

 Employment equity for racial minorities and aboriginal people: including Social Justice, Setup and Backlash, Nursing and collegiality Vicarious trauma when working in helping professions; race as a category